sukhleen999/census-income-prediction/doc/report.md

 <img src="../results/eda/categorical_feat_plot.png" title="Figure 1.4  Distribution of categorical features" alt="Figure 1.4  Distribution of categorical features" width="100%" />

-In particular, since `native_country` had too many unuique values, and the majority of the sample were from the United States, we decided to explore the feature as a binary feature with other countries been assigned to `Others`, and we could see the United States still had the
+In particular, since `native_country` had too many unique values, and the majority of the sample were from the United States, we decided to explore the feature as a binary feature with other countries been assigned to `Others`, and we could see the United States still had the